treestack/keycloak-api-key-auth/README.md

 ![](doc/add_step.png)

 Set the requirement to "Required".
 You can optionally configure the name of the custom user attribute that contains the API key.
-It defaults to `api-key'.
+It defaults to `api-key`.

 Go back to the authentication flows list and bind your new flow to the direct grant flow.